 The per capita income in Casper in 2018 was $37,057, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,228 for a family of four.
 However, Casper contains both very wealthy and poor people as well.

+Casper is a somewhat ethnically-diverse city.
 The people who call Casper home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Casper residents report their race to be White, followed by Native American.
-Important ancestries of people in Casper include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Casper include German, Irish, English, Norwegian, and French.

 The most common language spoken in Casper is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.